christzenleonardy/messenger-bot/README.md

 ## Installation

 ### Installing Dependencies
-If you plan to run it yourself, you can continue these next steps.
-First, you need to install the dependencies.
+If you plan to run it by yourself, you can follow these steps.
+First, you need to install the required dependencies.
 ```
 npm install
 ```